drupol/not-a-number.io/_posts/drupal/2018-07-10-registry-on-steroids.md

 * `[BASE_THEME_IF_ANY]_preprocess_HOOK()`
 * `[THEME]_preprocess_HOOK()`

-As you can see, there are some preprocess callbacks that are skipped.
+As you can see, some `preprocess` callbacks are skipped.
 All the callbacks ending with `_preprocess` basically, except [template_preprocess()](https://api.drupal.org/api/drupal/includes%21theme.inc/function/template_preprocess/7.x) which is executed manually in the [theme()](https://api.drupal.org/api/drupal/includes!theme.inc/function/theme/7.x) function.

-Crazy isn't it ?
+_Crazy isn't it ?_

 In Atomium and Registry on steroids, we had to reproduce that behavior in order to not break existing contrib modules.